 Primarily for girls 2nd grade and older, the first step in joining the Seattle Girls Choir is to fill out and submit the Placement Audition Request Form.
 We will contact you upon receipt to schedule an appointment.

 Our next round of auditions will be for our 2021/2022 season.

-We are currently scheduling appointments for June 5th and then again early September.
+We are currently scheduling appointments for August 28th.

 Auditioning for choir is not as difficult as the term “audition” implies.
 Our placement auditions are a forum to get acquainted with the candidate and a parent, hear her voice and ability to match pitch, make adjustments to instruction given, and determine potential placement in our program.
 These appointments last approximately 15 minutes.

 To sing a song of her choice.
 This song need not be complicated — we just want to hear her singing something she enjoys that demonstrates her voice.
 The song can be from a musical, a hymn, a folk song, something from a movie, from school, an art song, or a lighter pop song (something like Sara Bareilles might be OK, but probably not Joan Jett.)
 We look for potential, rather than polished performances.

 To sing the first verse of “My Country ‘Tis of Thee” with piano accompaniment (provided by us.)

 To match single pitches and pitches within chords.
 Being able to hear a note and sing it back is critical in our audition process and evaluation.